gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.GetShipmentsParam.md

 > `optional` **buyNow**: `boolean`

+- This is boolean to get buy_now cart.

 ***

 ### `id`

 > `optional` **id**: `string`

-- The unique identifier of the cart
+- The unique identifier of the cart.

 ***